LeenuJain/Design_Patterns_in_Software_Development/Creational_Design_Patterns/README.md

 - To **control access** to shared resources (like a database or a file).
 - To **save memory** by avoiding multiple instances.
 - To ensure **consistent behavior** across the application.
+- Use case : a logging system, configuration manager, or connection pool is often implemented using Singleton.

 ---